xiiruru/beems-angular/blockchain/README.md

 Blockchain-based Enterprise Entity Management System.
 Using blockchain technologies in asset management context.
 Project with MIMOS.

+By time of writing, the version used are as follows (in case for breaking changes):-

+1. Hyperledger Fabric 1.1
+1. Hyperledger Composer 0.19

 ## Usage

 Everything here assume you are doing it in `terminal` and is in `scripts` folder.